 For those who have already taken the full three-week diversity literacy course, a one-week “refresher” course will be required every three years (one week of Diversity Literacy, followed by one week of Legal Aspects).
 A refresher course is required once every three years to remain certified.
 Beyond the three year limit, a one year grace period is allowed, but should certification lapse for more than that year, the full three-week course will be required again.

 The Diversity Literacy Training Component

-The three-week online component of the workshop focuses on understanding, recognizing, and responding to unconscious gender bias which can hinder the successful recruitment, retention, and promotion of a diverse faculty at Michigan Tech.
-Participants should plan to spend approximately two hours each week in exploring the scenarios provided by completing the required readings, quizzes, and discussion questions.
+The three-week online component of the workshop focuses on understanding, recognizing, and responding to unconscious bias related to gender, race, age, disability, religion, or other “protected” classes as defined by the U.S. Equal Employment Opportunity Commission.
+These biases can hinder the successful recruitment, retention, and promotion of a diverse faculty at Michigan Tech.
+Participants should plan to spend approximately two hours each week in exploring the scenarios provided by completing the required readings, videos, quizzes, and discussion questions

 The Legal Aspects Seminar Component